themagicalmammal/howtolinux/README.md

  ![prekernelbootime](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/prekernelbootime.png)

  ### Custom kernel
- Custom Kernels are known and used by fewer people, but these kernels do add a significant boost to performance and battery.
+ Custom Kernels are known and used by fewer people, but these kernels add a significant boost to performance and battery.
  1. **Xanmod** is the more popular choice among intel based hardware.
-It is built to provide a stable, responsive, and smooth desktop experience. <br />
+It provides a stable, responsive, and smooth desktop experience. <br />
 To get Xanmod go [here](https://xanmod.org/)
  2. **Liquorix** is a distro kernel replacement built using the best configuration and kernel sources for desktop, multimedia, and gaming workloads.
 Works better with AMD hardware. <br />
 To get Liquorix go [here](https://liquorix.net/) <br /> <br />

- Initial benchmarks on intel make Xanmod a winner whereas AMD hardware generally goes better with Liquorix.
-Also if you are having heating issues go for Liquorix it has a better thermal response.
-I use Xanmod normal because lts release felt slow for me on both my pc & lappy. <br />
+ Initial benchmarks on intel make Xanmod a winner whereas, AMD hardware generally goes better with Liquorix.
+Also, if you are having heating issues go for Liquorix for a better thermal response.
+I use Xanmod normal because long term release felt slow for me on both my PC & lappy. <br />

  [Reference of Xanmod being compared to Clear Linux](https://www.phoronix.com/scan.php?page=article&item=ubuntu-xanmod-clear&num=1) <br />
  [Reference of Liquorix Kernel Benchmarks For AMD Ryzen](https://www.phoronix.com/scan.php?page=article&item=radeon-gaming-liquorix54&num=1) <br />

-**Note** - At this point this boots as fast as it can be.<br />
+**Note** - At this point, this boots as fast as it can be.<br />

  ### Getting rid of Custom Kernel
- 1. First do the temporary solution
- 2. Then, we will remove kernel apt modules <br /> <br />
+ 1. Removing the Kernel apt modules <br /> <br />

  For XanMod
  ```bash
  sudo apt remove --purge linux-xanmod && sudo apt-get --purge autoremove
  ```

  For Liquorix
  ```bash
  sudo apt remove --purge linux-image-liquorix-amd64 linux-headers-liquorix-amd64 && sudo apt-get --purge autoremove
  ```
- 3. Remove FQ-PIE Queue Discipline for systemd only for XanMod users
+ 2. [XanMod Only] Remove FQ-PIE Queue Discipline for systemd
  ```bash
  sudo rm /etc/sysctl.d/90-override.conf
  ```
- 4. Finally, removing there repositories <br />
+ 4. Removing  the Kernel Repos <br />

  For XanMod <br />
- Download this [deb](https://dl.xanmod.org/xanmod-repository.deb) and Uninstall it. <br />
+ Download this [deb](https://dl.xanmod.org/xanmod-repository.deb) and uninstall it. <br />

  For Liquorix <br />
  ```bash
  sudo add-apt-repository ppa:damentz/liquorix
  ```
- 5.Get the Name of the Kernel
+ 5. Getting, Name of the Kernel
  ```bash
  uname -r
  ```
- 6. Remove the Kernel
+ 6. Removing the Kernel
  ```bash
  sudo apt-get remove <kernel name>
  ```